TinyTapeout/tinytapeout_www/content/faq/_index.en.md

 ## I got an error on my GitHub GDS action.

-The best way to let me know is to [open an issue on the template repository with a link to your wokwi design](https://github.com/tinytapeout/tt05-submission-template/issues/new?assignees=mattvenn&labels=&template=bug_report.md&title=) and I’ll get back to you.
+The best way to let me know is to ask a question in our [community discord chat](https://tinytapeout.com/discord), in the #questions channel.
+Include a link to your repository and the error message.

 ## I got an error on my GitHub Documentation action.